-5.4 EXCAVATABILITY
+6.4 EXCAVATIBILITY

-The expected excavation characteristics of the soil horizons have been evaluated according to the South African Bureau of Standards standardized excavation classification for earthworks (SABS - 1200D).
+The excavation characteristics of the soil horizons has been evaluated according to the South African Bureau of Standards standardized excavation classification for earthworks (SABS - 1200D).

-The definition of the excavation classes is indicated in Table 5-1 and the assessment of the in-situ profile in Table 5-2.
+The definition of the excavation classes is indicated in Table 6-1 and the assessment of the in-situ profile in Table 6-2.
 The ease of excavation is a critical financial factor for any development.

-Table 5-1 - SABS 1200D Excavation Classes
+Table 6-1 - SABS Excavation Classes

 Class of Excavation General Definition Soft Excavation in material which can be efficiently removed or loaded by any of the following plant without prior ripping: A bulldozer with a mass of at least 22 tons (which includes the mass of the ripper, if fitted) and an engine developing approximately 145kW at the flywheel.
-Or A tractor-scraper unit with a mass of at least 28 tons and an engine developing approximately 245kW at the flywheel, pushed during loading by a bulldozer as specified for intermediate excavation.
-Or A track type front end loader with a mass of at least 22 tons and an engine developing approximately 140kW at the flywheel Intermediate Excavation (excluding soft excavation) in material which can be efficiently ripped by a bulldozer with a mass of at least 35 tons when fitted with a single tine ripper and an engine developing approximately 220kW at the flywheel.
+Or, A tractor-scraper unit with a mass of at least 28 tons and an engine developing approximately 245kW at the flywheel, pushed during loading by a bulldozer as specified for intermediate excavation Or, A track type front end loader with a mass of at least 22 tons and an engine developing approximately 140kW at the flywheel.
+Intermediate Excavation (excluding soft excavation) in material which can be efficiently ripped by a bulldozer with a mass of at least 35 tons when fitted with a single tine ripper and an engine developing approximately 220kW at the flywheel.
 Hard Excavation (excluding boulder excavation) in material which cannot be efficiently ripped by a bulldozer with properties equivalent to those described for intermediate excavation.
 This type of excavation generally includes excavation in material such as formations of unweathered rock, which can be removed only after blasting.
 Boulder Class A Excavation in material containing in excess of 40% by volume of boulders between 0.03m3 and 20m3 in size, in a matrix of softer material or smaller boulders.
 Excavation of fissured or fractured rock shall not be classed as boulder excavation but as hard or intermediate excavation according to the nature of the material.
 Boulder Class B Where material contains 40% or less by volume of boulders in a matrix or soft material or smaller boulders.

-Table 5-2 - Expected Excavatability on Site
+Table 6-2 - Excavation on site

-Material Excavation Class Dolerite Soft excavation in residual clay, sand and gravel.
-Boulder Class A and Boulder Class B where boulders are encountered.
-Hard excavation in dolerite rock Vryheid shale and residual shale Soft excavation in residual shale and very soft to soft rock shale.
-Intermediate to hard excavation in medium hard and harder rock shale.
-Vryheid Sandstone and residual sandstone Soft excavation in residual sandstone and very soft to soft rock sandstone.
-Intermediate to hard excavation in medium hard and harder rock sandstone.
+Material Excavation Class Alluvium/Hillwash Soft excavations.
+Some boulder excavation may be required.
+Karoo Supergroup sandstone, shale and mudrock Soft excavations in residual shale, very soft rock sandstone and very soft rock mudrock.
+Intermediate to hard excavation in medium hard and hard rock.
+Dolerite Soft excavations in residual dolerite and in very soft rock dolerite.
+Some boulder excavation may be required.
+Intermediate to hard excavation in medium hard and hard rock dolerite